jmelnick101/AlentiginosusRhizobia/README.md

 Genes were located in Kofamscan and matched to proteins using the code in the `getGene.py` file on this repository.
 Nucleotide data was later obtained with Prodigal to be more precise than amino acids, but the script still runs the same by accessing the Kofamscan locations, you just have to change the input file of the proteins to be your nucleotides.

-I excluded 19-73C due to it containing a mix of _Rhizobium_ and _Mesorhizobium_, 19-9A because it was _Sinorhizobium_, 19-39C due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting _nifH_ even though it detected _nodA_ and _nodB_.
+I excluded 19-73C due to it containing a mix of _Rhizobium_ and _Mesorhizobium_, 19-9A because it was _Sinorhizobium_, 19-39C and 19-70G due to being low quality, the old runs of 19-77J, and 19-41A due to it not detecting _nifH_ even though it detected _nodA_ and _nodB_.
 I also later removed the "19" from all names.

 Core genes were present in the regular annotations, so a simpler script to get those from Prokka can be found in the `getNucGenesFromProkka.py` file.